simplilearn-devops/devops-lesson-4/lab-4.2/README.md

-# DevOps lab 4.2 Code Quality
+# DevOps lab 7.1 Mocking

-Use code quality tools.
+Setup a Mocking framework environment.

 ### Step 1

-Open the Cloud Platform Console at https://console.cloud.google.com.
 Go to Compute Engine and VM Instances.
 Start the VM if it isn’t running and connect using SSH.

 ### Step 2

+Check out the code for the lesson.

+`cd`
+`cd devops-lesson-4/lab-4.2`

+### Step 3

 Start the vncserver.

 `vncserver`

+### Step 4

-Start the VNC client.
+Start the VNC client on your local machine.
 You will need the external IP address of your virtual machine.
 Enter the following into the VNC client replacing x.x.x.x with your IP address.
+Note that the external IP address can change every time you start the virtual machine.

 `x.x.x.x:5901`

 If you are using a Mac enter the following into Safari replacing x.x.x.x with your IP address.

 `vnc://x.x.x.x:5901`

 Dismiss any warnings about insecure connections.